 - PHEVs (Plug-In Hybrid Electric Vehicles) – Plug-In Hybrids have a battery power that is much greater than MHEVs and FHEVs.
 The battery can be charged by an external source (similar to a fully electric car) as well as an internal source like regenerative braking.
 As they can be charged externally, this means their electric-only range lasts much longer.

 Pros Of a Hybrid Car:

-- Less Fuel & Oil – As hybrid cars add the benefit of battery and electric power, hybrid systems reduce the amount of fuel and oil required over a period of time when compared to a normal petrol or diesel car.
+- Less Fuel & Oil – As hybrid cars add the benefit of battery and electric power, hybrid systems reduce the amount of fuel and oil required over some time when compared to a normal petrol or diesel car.

-- Fuel Efficiency – As hybrid vehicles reduce the amount of fuel require, you won’t have to fill your car up as often improving your fuel efficiency.
+- Fuel Efficiency – As hybrid vehicles reduce the amount of fuel required, you won’t have to fill your car up as often improving your fuel efficiency.

 - Tax Benefits – Car tax is calculated according to the amount of CO2 emissions the vehicle gives off.
 As hybrid cars reduce the amount of CO2 emissions thanks to the use of the electric motor, you may end up paying less tax for your car.
 There are greater car tax savings for plug-in hybrids than mild hybrids but changing to a hybrid car will guarantee you to save money.